mauricelambert/WebScripts/docs/Security_Considerations.md

 ### Debugging

- - The `debug` configuration should be `false`, if set to `true` some code and configuration information will no longer be protected.
+ - The `debug` configuration should be `false`, if set to `true` some scripts, modules and configurations will no longer be protected.

 ### Bruteforce